-Online purchases reached $360 billion in 2016 and are expected to grow by over 77% by 2022.
+Global online sales reached almost $5 trillion in 2021 and are expected to grow by over 56% by 2026 and exceed $8 trillion.
 Is your business looking to accept electronic payments?
-You’ll need a merchant service provider with experience in your field who can handle payments securely and timely.
+You’ll need a merchant service provider with experience in your industry who can handle payments securely and timely.

-Here are 7 questions to ask before you choose a merchant service to collect your online payments.
+Here are 7 questions to ask before you choose a merchant service provider for your online payments.

 1. Does the Merchant Service Provider Offer Customer Support?

 Customer service is a critical factor when choosing a merchant service provider.
-You will need to be able to get ahold of someone at customer support if you have difficulties with your equipment or questions about the process.
+You will need to be able to get in touch with of someone in customer support if you have difficulties with your equipment or questions about the process.

 Ask about the types of support provided by the company.
 Most companies offer some level of customer support, but it can vary greatly.

-If you own a business, like a restaurant, that operates after traditional hours you will need to be able to reach customer support after business hours should a problem arise.
+If you own a business, like a restaurant, that operates after normal business hours, you will need to be able to reach customer support at all hours should a problem arise.

 Does this merchant service provider offer 24/7 support?
-Issues can pop up anytime day or night and when they do you will want to make sure you can reach the support team.
+Issues can pop up anytime day or night and when they do, you will want to make sure you can reach the customer support team.

 Some merchant account providers also offer 24/7 email or live online chat support too.
 Make sure you are familiar with all the ways you can reach your merchant services customer support team.